uhuohuy/Indoor-Mall-Landmarks-Saliency/README.md

 for MATLAB (https://sites.google.com/site/gptips4matlab/home)

 ## Data
-Our data is under "data/" folder.
+Our data is under "data/" folder, in which all the scene images with marked landmarks are listed.
+Detailed information of each landmark is given in landmarkDataSets.xlsx
-Lists of "data/scencePic" folder are navigation scence images.
-The sheet of "featuresAttributes" in landmarkDataSets.xlsx file is landmarks attributes value, and the sheet of "questionnairesResult" is questionnaire results from volunteers.

 ## Usage
 The main function is in Main_fold_5cross_validation.m.
 Just run this file to get the result.